10up/Engineering-Best-Practices/_includes/markdown/Vue.md

 There are several ways to include Vue.js in your project.
 From the inclusion of [Vue in your HTML page](https://vuejs.org/v2/guide/installation.html#CDN) via a script tag, to [installing via NPM](https://vuejs.org/v2/guide/installation.html#NPM) and through the [Vue CLI](https://vuejs.org/v2/guide/installation.html#CLI).
 We will take a look at the different methods and explain when to use them.

 ### Script Element
-The standard way to include Vue in your application is by using a `<script>` tag in your HTML/PHP file just like any other JavaScript file.
+The standard way to include Vue in your application is by using a `<script>` element in your HTML/PHP file just like any other JavaScript file.
 The Vue documentation recommends using the [official CDN](https://vuejs.org/v2/guide/installation.html#CDN) to make sure your Vue version is always up to date.

 This is the easiest way to get started and perfect for learning the framework.
 This is a great option if you’re building within a WordPress environment and only have a few small components to create.
 You may also consider this method if Vue is not the primary framework used on the project.
 As with any third party JavaScript inclusion, be sure to evaluate the cost/benefit of using the library/framework before starting.